-Examining the Human Condition
+Brushes With Death: Examining the Human Condition

-Brushes with Death: Examining the Human Condition is a solo exhibition by artist Kathleen Gallo in collaboration with the International Museum of Surgical Science collection.
-This fascinating exhibition intertwines interactive installations, social commentary, fine art, medical/anatomical illustration, and forensic art into one show that examines what it means to be human.
+Brushes with Death: Examining the Human Condition was a solo exhibition by artist Kathleen Gallo in collaboration with the International Museum of Surgical Science collection.
+This fascinating exhibition intertwined interactive installations, social commentary, fine art, medical/anatomical illustration, and forensic art into one show that examined what it means to be human.
 In this personal body of work, Gallo leads an expedition into her own mental and emotional capacity around the cyclical nature of destruction and birth.
 From highly rendered oil paintings to post-mortem facial reconstructions of the skulls in the IMSS collection, Gallo shares her passion for science, anthropology, and the arts.

 Alongside examining death in an anthropological or forensic nature, Gallo also finds inspiration through her journey with confronting mortality.
 From studying women's reproductive health to articulating her struggle with mental illness, and sharing her journey as a caretaker to her grandmother with stage 4 cancer Gallo draws conceptual inspiration from all periods of life as well as death.
 This show illustrates her duality as an artist, showing both her anatomical/forensic aspirations alongside her more personal and intimate fine art.